 Setting Up Your First Facebook Catalog/Instagram Product Feed

-• You have installed our plugin, Product Feed PRO for Woocommerce;
+• You have installed AdTribes Product Feed Pro;

-• You have WooCommerce (version 3.6 or higher) installed and it contains products;
+• You have WooCommerce installed and your store already contains products;

 1. The File name, format and channel page